AgnosPCB/documentation/docs/maintenance/network_configuration.md

 }
 ~~~

-Replace the values to your network requirements.
+Replace the values according to your network requirements.
 Save the file as **network.conf** in the **APP** folder.
-Reboot the system and, after a 1 minute, the configuration will be applied automatically.
+Reboot the system and, after about a minute, the configuration will be applied automatically.